Keep Your Herbs Fresher Longer Using These Test-Kitchen Tricks

 Place herbs in a single layer between two paper towels on a microwave-safe plate.
 Microwave for one minute on high, testing for dryness every 20 seconds.
 Timings will vary depending on herb type.
 Remove the dried leaves from the stems.
 Place dried herbs in an airtight container and store in a cool, dark place up to 1 year.

 Test Kitchen Tip: This method of drying herbs works best for woody-stemmed herbs such as rosemary, thyme, and oregano.
-Delicate herbs like basil and parsley will wither and turn brown.
+Delicate herbs such as mint, basil, and parsley can wither and turn brown.
 If you're at the last resort or need delicate herbs in dried form, place them between damp paper towels using the microwave method above.